The Bankrate promise

 “What if you lose your job or what if something comes up, some type of financial emergency where you can’t make that $500 payment?”
 Repak says.
 “A 0 percent transfer might give you some flexibility even though it might cost you more.
 With a fixed payment, you’re kind of stuck with that.”

 As you’re deciding how to consolidate debt, look at your situation to see which option makes sense for you.
-If you need help with budgeting and want fixed payments, a personal loan is a good option.
+If you need help with budgeting and want fixed payments, a personal loan could be a good option.
 If you’d prefer flexibility, a balance transfer credit card may be right for you.

 4. Credit score impacts